Community Property With Right of Survivorship vs. Joint Tenancy

 What is the difference between joint tenancy and community property in California?

 In California, as in all states, the most salient difference between joint tenancy and community property is how a property is taxed in the event it is sold after one party’s death.
-In addition, community property is an ownership structure only available to married couples.
+In addition, community property is an ownership structure only available to married couples and, in some cases (like California’s), registered domestic partners.

 What are the disadvantages of community property with a right of survivorship?

-While every type of shared ownership structure has both benefits and drawbacks, one drawback of community property with right of survivorship is that neither owner can choose to will their share of the property to an heir — instead, ownership is automatically conferred to the other party in the event of their death.
-Additionally, community property must, by law, be split 50/50 in the event the couple divorces, whereas in other cases there’s more flexibility about what constitutes an “equal” dispersal of assets.
+While every type of shared ownership structure has both benefits and drawbacks, one drawback of community property with right of survivorship is that neither owner can choose to will their share of the property to an heir.
+Instead, if one owner dies, ownership is automatically conferred to the other party.

 Photo credit: iStock/andresr